demystifying-programming-TA/DP/session3/tutorial_python_partII.md

 If we have two sets of coordinates, the function will run two times and so on.
 Pick 3 different sets of coordinates that correspond to three countries.
 Use google maps to identify these.

 All the code within the loop should be indented with either a tab or 3 spaces.
-To exit the loop, simply go back to no identations.
+To exit the loop, simply go back to no indentations.
 During the loop, the first set of values stored in 'i' will be [a,b].
 Take this data from the i variable and store it in new separate variables so we can place it into our our function:
 ```
 long = i[0]
 lat = i[1]